Light and fluffy Gingerbread Cheesecake Donuts - Fried brioche donuts filled with a spiced gingerbread cheesecake cream and coated in cinnamon sugar!

 Step By Step Instructions

-Here are step-by-step photos and instructions on how to make these Gingerbread Doughnuts!
+Here are step-by-step photos and instructions on how to make these Gingerbread Cheesecake Donuts!
 Please find detailed instructions in the recipe card at the end of this post.

 On Day 1

-1: Combine bloomed yeast mixture, flours, sugar, milk powder, salt, eggs, rum, vanilla and nutmeg into the bowl of your stand mixer.
+1: Combine bloomed yeast mixture, flours, sugar, milk powder, melted butter, salt, eggs, rum, vanilla and nutmeg into the bowl of your stand mixer.

 2: Fit your stand mixer with the hook attachment and knead the dough on medium speed for 20 minutes.